beekbin/simpleCNN/README.md

 # simpleCNN
+This project inherits the [SimpleNN](https://github.com/beekbin/SimpleNN) project, and implements a convolution layer and a max pooling layer.
+With these two additional layers, a CNN can be built via this simple framework.
+The `main.py` file demonstrates how to use the simple framework to build a CNN, and how to train the CNN with `MNIST` dataset.

 # Construct the CNN
 This neural networks contain 1 convolution layer, 1 max pooling layer, 3 fully connected hidden layers and a softmax output layer.

-The convolution layer has 16 kernels, 8 of them are 3x3 kernels, and 8 of them are 5x5 kernels.
+The convolution layer has 16 kernels, 8 of them are `3x3` kernels, and 8 of them are `5x5` kernels.
 With zero-padding, each kernel will preserve the dimensions of the input data.
-The max pooling layer does 2x2 none-overlapping max pooling, and the dimensions of its output will be half (or half+1) of the input dimensions.
+The max pooling layer does `2x2` none-overlapping max pooling, and the dimensions of its output will be half (or half+1) of the input dimensions.

 ```python